SofDev16/Azure-Virtual-Network-Design/README.md

 # 🌐 Azure Virtual Network Design

-This project demonstrates how to plan, secure, and connect VNets across regions — ensuring high availability, scalability, and hybrid connectivity.
+This project demonstrates how to plan, secure, and connect VNets across regions.
+Ensuring high availability, scalability, and hybrid connectivity.

 ---